m417z/ntdoc/descriptions/rtlgetcallersaddress.md

-Routine `RtlGetCallersAddress` is usefull in program debugging or exceptions control.
+Routine `RtlGetCallersAddress` is useful in program debugging or exceptions control.
 It returns address of calling instruction.

 ### CallersAddress